Challenge

 Our next step was to digitally calculate optimal prices.

-- We created a margin optimizer model that projects the risk score of a price increase at the piece part level.
-It considered the following levers: technology, repair availability, internal versus external consumption, used sales penetration, any alternate material threat from the outside, and joint venture and revenue sharing agreement details, among others.
-The model projects the proposed price and forecasts the revenue impact of the price change
+- We created a "margin optimizer" model that projects the risk score of a price increase at the piece part level.
+It considered the following levers: technology, repair availability, internal versus external consumption, used sales penetration, any alternate material threat from the outside, joint venture and revenue sharing agreement details, and so on.
+The model projects the proposed price and forecasts the revenue impact of the price change.

-- We used these models to determine the best-price tipping point for units sold, taking into account relationships with sales channel partners and the discounts provided to them as well as the price benefits from the revenue sharing scenario
+- We used these models to determine the best-price tipping point for units sold.
+They take into account relationships with sales channel partners and the discounts provided to them as well as the price benefits from the revenue sharing scenario.

 Impact